dgraph-io/dgraph/wiki/content/mutations/index.md

 <https://www.themoviedb.org/person/32-robin-wright> <http://schema.org/name> "Robin Wright" .
 ```

-As of version 0.8 Dgraph doesn't natively support such external IDs as node identifiers.
+As Dgraph doesn't natively support such external IDs as node identifiers.
 Instead, external IDs can be stored as properties of a node with an `xid` edge.
 For example, from the above, the predicate names are valid in Dgraph, but the node identified with `<http://schema.org/Person>` could be identified in Dgraph with a UID, say `0x123`, and an edge

 ```
 <0x123> <xid> "http://schema.org/Person" .